quantumjot/PyFolding/README.md

 ### Testing the installation

 Once installed, a simple script will execute the test function.
 This tests whether the package has installed correctly.
+The following script is found in /tests/test_installation.py

 ```python
 # import the pyfolding package